asameli/cnf-aws-iday/content/4_ModuleFour/41_DistributedIngress.md

 {{% notice note %}}
 You are now only allowing HTTPS inbound to your environment that is sourced from a public IP within the United States!
+If access does not work, we recommend changing access in policy set to "all" or set Region to "Switzerland".
 {{% /notice %}}

 ![](../images/image-t5-1.png)